-This Planning Proposal is a direct response to conserve and manage the significant vegetation and critical habitat identified on the site, including the:
+This Planning Proposal is a direct response to conserve and manage the threatened ecological communities and threatened species habitat identified on the site, including the:

-- Critically endangered Cumberland Plain Woodland, which provides: - Potential habitat for Cumberland Plain Land Snail, listed as an endangered species under the BC Act; - Foraging and roosting habitat for threatened microbat species; and - Endangered Alluvial Woodland (River-flat Eucalypt Forest), which provides: - Potential habitat for Cumberland Plain Land Snail, listed as an endangered species under the BC Act; and - Foraging and roosting habitat for threatened microbat species.
+- Critically endangered Cumberland Plain Woodland, which provides: - some patches of habitat for Dural Land Snail, listed as an endangered species under the BC Act and EPBC Act; - Foraging and roosting habitat for threatened microbat species; and - Endangered Alluvial Woodland (River-flat Eucalypt Forest), which provides: - Foraging and roosting habitat for threatened microbat species - Wildlife corridor that connects the site to the broader landscape.

-The conservation and management recommendations proposed to ensure future development envisioned under this Planning Proposal protects the abovementioned significant vegetation and critical habitat is provided in Section7.1.
+The conservation and management recommendations proposed to ensure future development envisioned under this Planning Proposal protects the abovementioned threatened ecological communities and threatened species habtiat is provided in Section7.1.